-While Russian is acknowledged as the ‘language of business’ in Kazakhstan there has been a push to increase the use of Kazakh and to reintroduce lost traditions in the country.
-Most expats working in Kazakhstan will need to learn Russian as this is universally understood in the workplace.
-However, even a few words of Kazakh will be highly appreciated by locals.
+While Russian is acknowledged as the ‘language of business’ in Kazakhstan, there has been a push to increase the use of Kazakh and to reintroduce lost traditions in the country.
+Most expats working in Kazakhstan will need to learn Russian, as this is universally spoken in the workplace.
+That said, even a few words of Kazakh will be highly appreciated by locals.

 Although there is some discussion about altering the alphabet and moving the Kazakh language over to Roman script, both Kazakh and Russian are written in the Cyrillic alphabet.
-This can seem a little daunting on arrival but it makes sense to learn the letters as quickly as possible.
-This helps expats adapt to life in Kazakhstan through language acquisition and is useful in everyday situations, such as understanding menus in a restaurant or signage at the supermarket.
+This can seem a little daunting on arrival, but it makes sense to learn the letters as quickly as possible.
+This helps expats adapt to life in Kazakhstan through language acquisition and is useful in everyday situations, such as understanding menus in a restaurant or the signage at the supermarket.

-Most Kazakhstanis are keen to learn English and there is no shortage of opportunities to learn Russian and/or Kazakh through a language-exchange agreement.
+Most Kazakhstanis are keen to learn English, and there is no shortage of opportunities to learn Russian and Kazakh through a language-exchange agreement.

 Bureaucracy in Kazakhstan

-The post-Soviet bureaucracy in Kazakhstan is highly developed, confusing and often frustrating to both expats and locals alike.
-The bureaucratic nightmare, more than anything else, is often the biggest cultural shock for expats arriving in Kazakhstan.
+The post-Soviet bureaucracy in Kazakhstan is highly involved, confusing and often frustrating to both expats and locals alike.
+The bureaucratic nightmare, more than anything else, is frequently the biggest cultural shock for new arrivals in Kazakhstan.

-Most officials may deal with expats only infrequently and therefore may not be aware of the exact requirements to fulfil a particular request, for example to register a car to an expat owner.
-So it helps to research the exact requirements before meeting with the relevant authority and then bring along evidence of what is required.
+Most officials only deal with expats infrequently and may therefore be unaware of the requirements for registering a car to an expat owner, for instance.
+It helps to research the exact requirements before meeting with the relevant authority, and then bringing along evidence of what is required.
 Remaining polite at all times and keeping a sense of humour will have most locals willing to do their best to help.